My Riding Stables: Life With Horses/Your Horse Breeding — Horse Fans Deserve Better

 You start the game by creating your character and choosing a horse.
 Once again this part looks very inclusive by having a Boy-Girl slider, but then ends up being a binary choice nonetheless.
 The horse coat colors are labelled inaccurately — “red” instead of chestnut, “light bay” instead of palomino — even though typing “horse coat colors” into google and looking at a chart is literally an effort of 10 seconds.
 But then again, somehow even Red Dead Redemption 2 managed to get that wrong, so maybe we ought to cut My Riding Stables some slack here.

-In addition, the “Fresian breed” comes in all colors in the game, despite the real breed being known for its predominantly black coat and a breed registry that explicitly excludes other coat colors.
-The Fresian is also much smaller than the Hanoveranian and Andalusian, rather reversing the realities of these breeds’ characteristics.
+In addition, the “Friesian breed” comes in all colors in the game, despite the real breed being known for its predominantly black coat and a breed registry that explicitly excludes other coat colors.
+The Friesian is also much smaller than the Hanoverian and Andalusian, rather reversing the realities of these breeds’ characteristics.

 It’s things like these that work as a solid counter argument for whenever anyone claims horse games don’t have a bigger market because they only appeal to die hard horse fans: If that is really the intended audience, why do these games insist on getting such easily researched and easily implemented details which horse fans actually notice wrong?

 The game’s store descriptions for PS4 and Switch are a depressingly hilarious example of an attempt at making one feature sound like much more than it is.
 The feature list contains 7 bullet points, 4 of which are different rewordings of the same feature, “riding in the countryside”.